arthurfiorette/axios-cache-interceptor/docs/src/guide.md

 still use the axios adapter of your choice.

-Before the request is delivered to the adapter, our request interceptor checks if the request have already been cached and is is a valid one, checks if the request should be cached (sometimes you don't want cache at all, and its ok), if there's already a request sent to the network that we can wait for it and many more other checks.
+Before the request is delivered to the adapter, our request interceptor checks if the request have already been cached and if it's a valid one, checks if the request should be cached (sometimes you don't want cache at all, and it's ok), if there's already a request sent to the network that we can wait for it and many more other checks.

 After the adapter gets the response, we check if it belongs to a _cacheable_ request,